najamsk/blog/content/posts/2020-05-01-settingup-hugo.md

 ## Web CMS

-I am using [https://app.forestry.io/](https://app.forestry.io/ "https://app.forestry.io/") to edit my posts online and each edit in turn trigger the build to generate static site and deploy it on vercel.
+I am using <a href="https://app.forestry.io/ " target="_blank">forestry.io</a> to edit my posts online and each edit in turn trigger the build to generate static site and deploy it on vercel.

 ## Comments